Driver License Agreement: History

-Work on the Driver License Agreement started in 1994/1995 by the Driver License Compact and the Non-Resident Violator Compact Joint Executive Board with the idea to combine and improve the compacts and make them enforceable, possibly with federal grant funding.
-Around the same time, Congress passed the North American Free Trade Agreement (NAFTA) and the Joint Executive Board decided jurisdictions in Mexico and Canada could join.
+Work on the Driver License Agreement began in 1994/1995 by the Driver License Compact and the Non-Resident Violator Compact Joint Executive Board, with the intent of combining and improving the compacts and making them enforceable, possibly with federal grant funding.
+Around the same time, Congress passed the North American Free Trade Agreement (NAFTA), and the Joint Executive Board decided jurisdictions in Mexico and Canada could join.

-The federal government through appropriations in Congress funded the Joint Executive Board in writing the new Driver License Agreement.
-In 2000, the agreement was ratified by the U.S. states with two votes against.
-After the September 11 attacks in 2001, the Joint Executive Board strengthened driver license security provisions in the DLA, and the revised DLA was again ratified by the U.S. states with some votes against.
+The federal government, through appropriations in Congress, funded the Joint Executive Board in writing the new Driver License Agreement.
+In 2000, the agreement was ratified by the U.S. states, with 2 states voting against.
+After the September 11 attacks in 2001, the Joint Executive Board strengthened driver license security provisions in the DLA, and the revised DLA was again ratified by the U.S. states, with some votes against.
 The information on who voted against the DLA is considered confidential and proprietary information by the AAMVA.

 Connecticut was the first state to join in January 2002.